 5. Can I miss a class and still complete the program?

 We require youth to attend all classes of their scheduled program.
 If they miss a class, students will need to make it up with the next group, which would mean waiting 2 months or more to complete the program.
 We do not offer individual make-up sessions at this time.
 If you are unable to attend all of the scheduled classes, we suggest waiting for the next session.

 The JV program at Tiny Lions will prepare youth to volunteer exclusively at Tiny Lions; where the program at HSHV will prepare them to volunteer specifically at HSHV.
-HSHV’s class is a 6-week one with 12 2-hour sessions; Tiny Lions’ is a 4-week one with four 1.5-hour sessions.
+HSHV’s class consists of six – 2 hours sessions, twice a week; Tiny Lions’ is a 4-week one with four 1.5-hour sessions.
 The registration fee for HSHV is $185; Tiny Lions is $125.
 Both of them include training and educational opportunities, hands-on time with the animals (cats at Tiny Lions), a volunteer T-shirt, and access to our online resource library.